biofer76/clustercontrol/README.md

-# ClusterControl for custom database Docker containers
+# ClusterControl for custom databases in Docker containers

 [ClusterControl](https://severalnines.com/product/clustercontrol) is an all-inclusive open source database management system for MySQL, MongoDB, and PostgreSQL with advanced monitoring and scaling features.